sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/extract-content-between-nodes-in-a-document/_index.md

 To use a field as marker, the [FieldStart](https://reference.aspose.com/words/nodejs-net/aspose.words.fields/fieldstart/) node should be passed.
 The last parameter to the **extract_content** method will define if the entire field is to be included or not.
 Let’s extract the content between the “FullName” merge field and a paragraph in the document.
 We use the [DocumentBuilder.moveToMergeField](https://reference.aspose.com/words/nodejs-net/aspose.words/documentbuilder/moveToMergeField/) method of [DocumentBuilder](https://reference.aspose.com/words/nodejs-net/aspose.words/documentbuilder/) class.
 This will return the [FieldStart](https://reference.aspose.com/words/nodejs-net/aspose.words.fields/fieldstart/) node from the name of merge field passed to it.

-In our case let’s set the last parameter passed to the **extract_content** method to `False` to exclude the field from the extraction.
+In our case let’s set the last parameter passed to the **extractContent** method to `False` to exclude the field from the extraction.
 We will render the extracted content to PDF.

-The following code example shows how to extract content between a specific field and paragraph in the document using the **extract_content** method:
+The following code example shows how to extract content between a specific field and paragraph in the document using the **extractContent** method:

-{{< gist "aspose-words-gists" "399801c9a5e656ed05aa2d7ac5ebc41e" "extract-content-using-field.py" >}}
+{{< gist "aspose-words-gists" "1f94e59ea4838ffac2f0edf921f67060" "extract-content-using-field.cs" >}}

 {{% alert color="primary" %}}

-You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Extract%20content.docx).
+You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/blob/main/Data/Extract%20content.docx).

 {{% /alert %}}